Research Associate in Energy and Integrated Assessment Modelling

 - Reference NAT00442

-We are seeking to recruit a Post-Doctoral Research Associate to join its mitigation team, principally to develop and use its Integrated Assessment Model (TIAM-Grantham), as part of a new EU Horizon 2020-funded international research project (Paris-REINFORCE).
-The post holder will be based in the Grantham Institute.
+The Grantham Institute are seeking to recruit a Post-Doctoral Research Associate to join our mitigation team, principally to develop and use its Integrated Assessment Model (TIAM-Grantham), as part of a new EU Horizon 2020-funded international research project (Paris-REINFORCE).

 Paris-REINFORCE aims to develop realistic emissions reduction pathways for a range of EU and non-EU major economies, so as to meet the goals of the Paris Agreement on climate change, to limit global warming to well below 2oC, in the most realistic and feasible manner.
 The project’s novelty and value stems from its close interaction with policy makers, businesses and other stakeholders from the different economies involved, so as to arrive at a set of mitigation strategies that have strong buy-in from those that will deliver them.